Paint Eater Pros and Cons

 - Sands edges easily.
 Scraping peeling paint from the edge of a board is a pain.
 This tool removes loose paint from the edges of exterior trim boards in one or two passes.
-It worked well for me at removing peeling paint from the bottom edges of siding boards I was preparing for stain.
+It worked well for removing peeling paint from the bottom edges of siding boards I was preparing for stain.

 - Sanding disc durability.
 The 3M sanding discs aren't cheap, but they're very thick and last a while if you don't push down too hard while sanding.
 I was able to remove an old stain from a whole deck using only two discs.

 - Changing the disc is easy.
 A small locking mechanism underneath makes unscrewing and replacing a worn disc very easy.

 - Surface gouging.
 The Paint Eater will eat wood too if you aren't careful.
 The motor is very powerful, and the highly abrasive sanding disc will leave indentations and round out corners if you use it too forcefully.
-I have damaged boards without applying much pressure, using this machine.
-You also need to absolutely wear protective gloves during operation or risk losing skin.
+I have damaged boards without applying much pressure using this tool.
+You must absolutely wear protective gloves during operation or risk losing skin.

 - Sanding disc expense.
 The sander comes with one 3M disc, but the replacement discs cost about $12 each.
 An entire package of sanding discs for a rotating orbit sander can be purchased for the same price, but only the matching 3M discs can be used with this tool.